trbritt/weather/readme.md

 # Weather

-This is a repo that implements a basic weather forecast server in both `golang` and `Rust`.
+This is a repo that implements a basic weather forecast server in both `golang` and `Rust` via the `openmeteo` API.
 Both servers offer the same basic functionality:

 - `/` endpoint, which provides a form to query the forecast for a certain city
 - `/weather` endpoint, which shows the forecast